TrainWeb.org Facebook Page

 Despite the passage of over 100 years, the ballast left behind has prevented new tree growth along the old right of way.
 And, in at least one spot, you can see one of the most curious railroading artifacts anywhere in the world: B&O's original stone stringers.

-For some of its earliest tracks, the railroad employed stone with parallel thin rails affixed to it instead of wood cross ties because stone was deemed more durable and long lasting.
-Indeed, this photo is evidence of that, but B&O quickly discovered that the stiff granite was also less forgiving on the rolling stock.
+For some of its earliest tracks, instead of wood cross ties, the railroad employed stone with parallel thin rails affixed to it because stone was deemed more durable and long lasting.
+Indeed, this photo is evidence of that, but B&O quickly discovered that the stiff granite was also less cushioning.

 Stringer Switch